 We can port your local (sometimes referred to as geographical) numbers in all supported countries.
 The porting process itself is dependent on your losing provider and their acceptance of the porting request.
-In some countries, your porting date will coincide with the termination date of your contract with the losing supplier, they may even reject the port.
-It would be advisable for you to check your current contract terms with your supplier, note they may apply an early contract termination fee.
+In some countries, your porting date will coincide with the termination date of your contract with the losing provider, they may even reject the port.
+It would be advisable for you to check your current contract terms with your provider, note they may apply an early contract termination fee.

 Toll-free or non-geographic numbers

 We can port toll-free numbers in the US and Canada.